hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

     1. user-svc returns `codes.OK` and `identification` to app-gateway-svc.
     2. app-gateway-svc finalizes the authentication.
     3. app-gateway-svc performs context metadata sanitization.
-    4. app-gateway-svc returns the `token_string`
+    4. app-gateway-svc returns the `token_string`.
 7. If the `identification` is invalid:
     1. user-svc returns the appropriate error code.
     2. app-gateway-svc forwards the error code.
-    3. Chrome redirects to login page
+    3. Chrome redirects to login page.

 ### AuthenticateUser
 #### Purpose